-The number of replacement trees may be reduced by the number of trees required to be planted as set forth in Ordinance 15-11.8 (Landscaping).
+The number of replacement trees may be reduced by the number of trees required to be planted as set forth in Ordinance 215-11.8 (Landscaping).
 [Amended 4/14/2005 by Ord.
 No. 2005-12]

 - (3) Replacement Species.
 Trees shall be replaced with the same species, or other available species that is native to New Jersey.
 In the case where the species is known to be disease-prone or is otherwise not ecologically or aesthetically appropriate, other species shall be permitted. - (4) Planting Standards.
 All replacement trees shall be nursery grown, certified and guaranteed and shall have a minimum caliper of 2.5 inches for shade trees, 1.5 inches for ornamental trees, a height of two feet for shrubs and a height of 6 feet for evergreen trees.
 All trees shall be balled and burlapped and planted as per Township of Little Egg Harbor standards.
 [Amended 4/14/2005 by Ord.
 No. 2005-12] - (5) Off-Site Contributions.
 If all required replacement trees cannot be provided on the subject lot(s), an off-site tract shall be selected by the Township Engineer with the approval of the Township Committee for such replanting and a replanting plan shall be prepared by the applicant for approval by the Township Landscape Architect and/or the Township Engineer.
-In lieu of the replanting requirement specified above, the applicant shall pay a cash equivalent to the Township of Little Egg Harbor for each tree not replanted as determined by the Township Landscape Architect and or the Township Engineer in accordance with subsection N.2 of 15-12.7 to be placed in a fund entitled "Little Egg Harbor Tree Bank Account" to be used for the purchase of replacement trees by the Township of Little Egg Harbor for use on public property.
+In lieu of the replanting requirement specified above, the applicant shall pay a cash equivalent to the Township Landscape Architect and or the Township Engineer in accordance with subsection N.2 of 215-12.7 to be placed in a fund entitled "Little Egg Harbor Tree Bank Account" to be used for the purchase of replacement trees by the Township of Little Egg Harbor for use on public property.
 [Amended 4/14/2005 by Ord.
 No. 2005-12]